lucasmc64/sistemas-distribuidos/etapa-1/README.md

 - [Python](https://www.python.org/)

-  > Was used `venv` to create a virtual environment to encapsulate the dependencies.
-This feature requires python 3.10 and maybe will be necessary install some package like `python3.10-venv` as was in Pop!_OS 22.04.
+  > Python `venv` was used to create a virtual environment to encapsulate the dependencies.
+This feature requires python 3.10 and maybe it will be necessary to install a package like `python3.10-venv` like it was in Pop!_OS 22.04.
 - [MQTT](https://mqtt.org/)

 ### :mag: Installing dependencies